Clip path

 This can be tax holidays or reduced rates in certain industries or areas.
 Here’s a detailed insight:

-• Import duty and excise duty exemptions: For BOI-approved companies.
+• Import duty and excise duty exemptions for BOI-approved projects

-• Investment allowances: Deduction of a portion of capital investment.
+• Investment allowances deduct a portion of the qualifying capital investment

 Compliance